apache/fury-site/docs/start/csharp.md

   limitations under the License.
 ---

+Fory C# provides xlang Object Serialization, generated models, and Fory gRPC.
-Fory C# is published on NuGet as `Apache.Fory` and requires the .NET 8 SDK or later.
-The package includes the runtime and source generator for `ForyStruct` types.
-Use one compatible Fory release across every peer in an application.
+The `Apache.Fory` NuGet package requires .NET 8 or later and includes both the runtime and source generator.

 ## Verify the Toolchain